-In preparation for our move to Norfolk, VA, for Steev’s newest orders, I made a couple visits to do some house-hunting.
-I was alone in this adventure as Steev was on a carrier making his way around South America.
+In preparation for our move to Norfolk, VA, for Steev’s newest military orders, I made a couple visits to do some house-hunting.
+I was alone in this adventure, as said husband was on an aircraft carrier making his way around South America.
 Oh, the pending rendezvous…it was gonna be sweet!
 But I digress…

 On my first trip, I asked the realtor who was showing me around where I should eat.
 Unequivocally and without hesitation, the first words out of her mouth were, “Handsome Biscuit.”